kyunghoon-han/STS_autoencoder/README.md

 TODO
 	- adopt argparse to assign the output directory and possibly allow the model to take inputs from the user
-	- modify the hard-coded parts of the network
-	- implement RNN somewhere (possibly in the encoder)
 	- add preprocessing module for writing-systems other than Hangul
+	- modify the `tester.py` as it is made for the previous model of this repository
+	- modify the `plotter.py`

 ## Preprocessing unit
 I tried to design the module so that the preprocessing unit is essentially separated from the main training model.
 The subfolder `preprocessing_unit` contains the following two files: